matsuboshi/league-matrix-app/README.md

 ---
 ## 🎯 Features

-The service provides 5 matrix operations on CSV files:
+The service provides 5 matrix operations (Echo, Invert, Flatten, Sum, Multiply) on CSV files:

 ### 1. **Echo**
 Returns the matrix in its original format.